CodeMacrocosm/Snip-a-Thon/README.md

 - `LICENSE` - The project's license file
 - `README.md` - You are here!

-## How to Contribute 🤝
+## How to Contribute

 We encourage you to contribute your favorite code snippets to this repository.
 It's a great way to share your knowledge and learn from others.
-Follow these steps to make your contribution:
+Follow these steps to make your contribution:🤝

 ### 1. Fork the Repository